 Once a dependency petition is filed -- whether the child has been removed from the home or remained in the home -- the court will schedule an "adjudication hearing" to determine if the child is "dependent."
 Parents have the right to counsel at the adjudication hearing if they are poor.
 If the court determines that the child is dependent, it must schedule a "disposition hearing" to decide whether it is in the "best interests" of the child to permit him to remain in the family home with supervision by the County OCY and subject to conditions the court may set or to remove the child from the home and transfer temporary custody to a qualified individual, private agency, or public agency.
 The court can order removal only if there is "clear necessity" to separate the child from the parents and must consider whether reasonable efforts were made to prevent placement.
 For children placed outside the home, the court will subsequently hold periodic "permanency review" hearings to determine the goals for the child (e.g., family reunification or adoption).
-Ultimately, the County OCY can file a petition to terminate the parent's rights if it concludes that adoption is the goal.
+Ultimately, the County OCY can file a petition to terminate the parent's rights if it concludes that adoption is the goal.1 his or her child, a dependency adjudication, or termination of parental rights if the parent is not able to meet the needs of the child due to the effects of the parent's disability.

 A child cannot be removed from the family home or adjudicated as "dependent" simply because one or both parents have intellectual disabilities.
 Nor can parents with intellectual disabilities have their parental rights terminated due solely to their diagnosis.
-On the other hand, a parent's diagnosis of an intellectual disability will not prevent the removal of his or her child, a dependency adjudication, or termination of parental rights if the parent is not able to meet the needs of the child due to the effects of the parent's disability.
+On the other hand, a parent's diagnosis of an intellectual disability will not prevent the removal of

-&lt;sup>2 Court-appointed guardians cannot consent to the termination of the parental rights of an incapacitated person nor can guardians even seek judicial authority to provide such consent.
+1 Court-appointed guardians cannot consent to the termination of the parental rights of an incapacitated person nor can guardians even seek judicial authority to provide such consent.